Non-local interference in arrival time: Results and Discussions

-The arrival distributions computed in the previous sections should be considered as \textit{ideal} or \textit{intrinsic} distributions \cite{Das2019Exotic}, since the influence of the detector is ignored in our theoretical manner.
+The arrival distributions computed so far should be called \textit{ideal} or \textit{intrinsic} distributions \cite{Das2019Exotic}, since the influence of the detector, before particles detection, has been ignored in our theoretical manner.
 Such an idealization is commonly used in most previous studies of Bohmian arrival time distribution (for example, see \cite{Leavens_BohmianTOA,ali2009quantum,AliPhysRevA,MousaviGolshani,Das2019Exotic,Das2019Arrival}), and seems more or less to be satisfactory in many applications including the double-slit experiment \cite{das2022double,coffey2011reconstruction,kocsis2011observing}.
 Nonetheless, in principle, the presence of the detector could modify the wave function evolution, even before the particle detection \cite{mielnik2011time}.
 This is called the detector back-effect.
 To have a more thorough investigation of detection statistics, we should consider this effect.
-However, due to some fundamental problems, such as measurement problem and the quantum Zeno effect \cite{misra1977zeno}, a complete investigation of the detector effects is problematic at the fundamental level, and it is less obvious how to model an ideal detector \cite{Allcock1969,mielnik1994screen,mielnik2011time}.
-Nonetheless, some phenomenological non-equivalent models are proposed, such as the generalized Feynman path integral approach in the presence of an absorbing boundary \cite{Marchewka1998Feynman,Marchewka2000Path,Marchewka2001Survival,Marchewka2002}, Schrödinger equation with a complex potential \cite{tumulka2022absorbing}, Schrödinger equation with absorbing (or complex Robin) boundary condition \cite{werner1987arrival,Tumulka2022Distribution,tumulka2022detection,Dubey2021Quantum,tumulka2022absorbing}, and so on.
+However, due to some fundamental problems, such as the measurement problem and the quantum Zeno effect \cite{misra1977zeno}, a complete investigation of the detector effects is problematic at the fundamental level, and it is less obvious how to model an ideal detector \cite{Allcock1969,mielnik1994screen,mielnik2011time}.
+Nonetheless, some phenomenological non-equivalent models are proposed, such as the generalized Feynman path integral approach in the presence of an absorbing boundary \cite{Marchewka1998Feynman,Marchewka2000Path,Marchewka2001Survival,Marchewka2002}, the Schrödinger equation with a complex potential \cite{tumulka2022absorbing}, the Schrödinger equation with absorbing (or complex Robin) boundary condition \cite{werner1987arrival,Tumulka2022Distribution,tumulka2022detection,Dubey2021Quantum,tumulka2022absorbing}, and so on.
 In this section, we merely consider the absorbing boundary rule (ABR), which is compatible with the Bohmian picture and recently developed for multi-entangled particle systems \cite{tumulka2022detection}.
-The results of other approaches may not be the same \cite{rafsanjani2023can}---See also Appendix \ref{Appendix}.
+The results of other approaches may not be the same \cite{rafsanjani2023can}---See also Section \ref{semiclassical-section}.
 So a detailed study of the differences is an interesting topic, which is left for future works.